laras126/cv/README.md

 npm run larva
 ```

+Once the server is running, navigate to http://localhost:3000/project/templates/cv

 And to build and deploy it (make sure the larva server is running in another shell with `npm run larva`):
 ```
 npm run deploy